Integrating Google Hangouts Meet with Pexip Infinity

 See Configuring G Suite for Google Hangouts Meet integration and Configuring Pexip Infinity as a Google Hangouts Meet gateway for details about configuring access tokens, and Registering devices to Pexip Infinity for registration information.

-Google Hangouts Meet does not support duo video / dual streams.
-This means that if any participant starts presenting, the other participants in the conference will only see the presentation stream, and not the video from that participant (their video is restored when they stop presenting).
+If a participant who is using the native Hangouts Meet web client starts presenting, any VTC participants will be able to see both the presentation content and the presenter's standard video stream.
+However, in version 20 and earlier of Pexip Infinity, if a VTC participant starts presenting, the other participants in the conference will only see the presentation stream, and not the video from that participant (their video is restored when they stop presenting).